 Once you’ve booked and paid for the holiday, you’ll have a few expenses in-country: guide tips, drinks and the occasional meal are all you’ll have to pay for.
 Admittedly wine doesn’t come cheap, but that could be said about most difficult to access regions, not to mention luxury hotels (shorthand – nothing like the expense of wine in The Maldives).

-So, in a nutshell – no you can’t go to Bhutan on a budget because you have no alternative but to travel in a low-impact, fully-guided, and high comfort way.
+So, in a nutshell – no you can’t go to Bhutan on a budget (but it’s not the world’s most expensive travel destination!) because you have no alternative but to travel in a low-impact, fully-guided, and high comfort way.
 But this is how Experience Travel Group organises holidays to all of our destinations.
 We believe you can have the best of both worlds: a comfortable, even luxurious holiday, which still reveals the fabric of what is an endlessly fascinating, spiritual, beautiful, and wonderfully quirky country.
-Yes, Bhutan is considerably more expensive than some of the other destinations we offer but if you can stretch to it, the extra cost is well worth the reward of relatively exclusive access to one of the world’s most beautiful destinations.
+Yes, Bhutan is an expensive travel destination and considerably more expensive than some of the other destinations we offer but if you can stretch to it, the extra cost is well worth the reward of relatively exclusive access to one of the world’s most beautiful destinations.

 Curious about Bhutan?
 You can reach Sara, our Bhutan Specialist on 0207 924 7133 or via an enquiry form.
 Alternatively, you can take a look at our example holidays: Essential Bhutan, Bhutan In Depth or Adventure in Bhutan.